Roly-Poly (T-ara song): Critical reception

 Since its release, the song has received positive reviews from critics.
 The song was listed among the best hit songs of the last decade and of all time by multiple local and international publications.

-Chinese media Sina Music described Roly Poly as the most dazzling retro dance music recently, "and it has the strength to bring the retro style back again".
+Chinese media Sina Music described "Roly-Poly" as the most dazzling retro dance music recently, "and it has the strength to bring the retro style back again".

-In 2021, Gabriela Caeli Sumampow of Vice included Roly Poly in her "bubbly K-pop" guide on "The Guide to Getting Into K-Pop, South Korea’s Record-Breaking Pop Music".
-PopMatters gave Roly Poly a positive review along with giving it credit to bringing disco to Kpop; "Its success propelled (or coincided with) the start of a disco trend in K-pop, as heard later in songs like Dal Shabet’s “Bling Bling” (2011) and Nine Muses’s “Figaro” (2011)".
-The magazine also selected the song as "one of the catchiest K-pop songs ever made".
+In 2021, Gabriela Caeli Sumampow of Vice included Roly Poly in her "bubbly K-pop" guide on "The Guide to Getting Into K-Pop, South Korea's Record-Breaking Pop Music".
+PopMatters gave "Roly-Poly" a positive review; "Its success propelled the start of a disco trend in K-pop, as heard later in songs like Dal Shabet's "Bling Bling" (2011) and Nine Muses's "Figaro" (2011).
+The magazine also referred to the song as "one of the catchiest K-pop songs ever made".
+Stereogum ranked the music video of the song No. 12 on its list of 20 Best K-pop videos.The song was selected as the song of the summer by club DJs.
+In January 2024, the song was placed at No. 12 on Hello Music Theory's list of 15 Of The Best K-Pop Songs Of All Time describing it as a cultural phenomenon.
+The same year, NME ranked it at No. 2 on its list of the best T-ARA songs to date.

 Commercial performance

 On the Gaon Digital Chart dated 26 June 2011, "Roly-Poly" debuted at number three, before descending to number eight the week after.
 On its third week it bounced back to number two, the song's peak on the chart.
 "Roly-Poly" managed to hold at the runner-up slot for two more weeks (stuck behind three different songs nonetheless), before descending down the chart.
+Only a month after release, the song accumulated over US$2.3 million in digital sales with over $280,000 per day.
 Despite never topping the weekly or monthly chart and having a little less than half a year to chart, "Roly-Poly" managed to become the best-performing song of the year on the Gaon Digital Chart.

-Impact and legacy

-Since its release, "Roly Poly" achieved nationwide popularity due to its retro influences and outfits.
-The song's popularity spread with T-ara's constant promotion overseas.
-Since then, the song has been played in several TV Series and films, TV series and used in campaigns and parades.
-It is also usually covered by rookie groups ahead of their debut as a representative song of the 2010s.
-Multiple K-pop artists including Oh My Girl, Itzy, Wanna One, MAMAMOO, Davichi, Stayc, IZ*ONE, DONGKIZ covered the song on different occasions.

-The song received two musical adaptations in 2012 called "My Youth is Roly Poly".
-On 24 December 2012, Gag concert members Park Ji-sun, Jang Do-yeon, Oh Na-mi, Kim Min-kyung, Park Na-rae, Heo Min, Park So-young, Heo Anna and Ahn So-mi covered the song on 2011 KBS Entertainment Awards.

-In September 2012, popular comedian Kim Shin-Young performed a parody of the song on MBC's "World-Changing Quiz" on Chuseok special episode which gathered attention for the unique stage presented by the comedian.
+It went on to become the best-selling song of 2011 in South Korea with over 4,000,000 digital downloads, the highest figure for a K-pop girl group single on Gaon in the 2010s.